drew2323/strategy-lab/README.md

-# Note for The Team
+# Notes for The Team

 Entry points are in `strat_STRATEGYNAME` directories in `research`.